JamesLydon/SlidingBrickPuzzleSolver/README.md

 Note: This implementation has been tested on both Windows and Linux, not Mac OSX

-All files can be solved with all algorithms implemented in this program.
+You can test the slidingbrickpuzzle using the examples provided.
 The later puzzles may take some time to solve, however.
 In particular, iterative-deepening search takes very long to solve the latter puzzles.
 This is due to the intrinsic nature of iterative-deepening wherein it must necessarily repeat the searching of the beginning nodes of the tree many many times.
 And this is especially true of trees of very large size, such as the solution trees to the later puzzles.
 Iterative-deepening too will always eventually find a solution though given enough time to process the nodes.

 There is also a file in this directory called 'output.txt' which contains the output of this program with time given for all algorithms to process some of the puzzles.